Explore our newest colors - free samples available

 Most island canopy range hoods have mounting extensions and powerful blowers for ceiling spaces over 12 feet high.
 These allow easy placement and sufficient venting power to cover the kitchen.

-2. Wall-mounted Range Hoods
+2. Wall-Mounted Range Hoods

 Wall-mounted range hoods are usually powerful vent hoods attached to the wall above a cooking range and have the traditional look of a fireplace chimney.